grapheneaffiliate/e8-theory-of-everything/README.md

 ## Why This Is Not Numerology

-Unlike previous attempts that tried to fit parameters, this derivation uses **zero free parameters**.

-1. **Topology Locking:** We do not "set" the number of particles.
-We solve for a **Stable Spectral Gap**.
-The number N=12 is the solution to an optimization problem, not an input.
+1. **Topology Locking:** N=12 is the solution to an optimization problem, not an input

-2. **Geometric Flow:** The constants (Weinberg Angle, Mass Ratios) emerge from the *relaxation* of the lattice.
-They are the resonance frequencies of the vacuum geometry.

-3. **Falsifiability:** The matrix is fixed.
-It predicts exact mass ratios and couplings that can be tested against future collider data.
+2. **Geometric Flow:** Constants emerge from lattice relaxation, not fitting
+3. **Holographic Test:** Entropy scaling INDEPENDENTLY verifies the geometry
+4. **Falsifiability:** Fixed matrix makes testable predictions

 ---

 ## Future Work

-### 1. Black Hole Entropy (Microstate Counting)

-We are currently extending the engine to reproduce the Bekenstein-Hawking Entropy (S = A/4).

-- **Hypothesis:** Black Hole entropy corresponds to the combinatorial density of E8 roots intersecting a spherical horizon in the 8D lattice.
-- **Goal:** Derive the holographic principle from root lattice density.

-### 2. Absolute Mass Scale
+### 1. Absolute Mass Scale
 Coupling the geometric "lengths" to the Higgs VEV to derive the absolute masses (in MeV) of the 3 fermion generations.

-### 3. Dark Matter Candidates
+### 2. Dark Matter Candidates
 The 228 "Dark Sector" roots represent potential dark matter candidates.
 Future work will characterize their interaction cross-sections.

+### 3. Cosmological Constant
+Calculate the vacuum energy density of the unprojected "Dark" roots.

 ---